zitrus2k/BullyModMenu/README.md

 How to Set-Up:

+1. Unzip the Archive
-1. Start Bully
+2. Start Bully
-2. Run BullyModMenu.exe
+3. Run BullyModMenu.exe
 Done!

 Now you can choose between these Options in the Console: